zoomed in mold spores

 Heavy metals, like mercury and lead, are highly toxic.
 Your body wants to make sure they are not in your bloodstream.

-Mold Toxins can slow down detoxification significantly.
-This is why Mold Toxins are often the reason people struggle to detoxify heavy metals well.
+Mold toxins can slow down detoxification significantly.
+This is why mold toxins are often the reason people struggle to detoxify heavy metals well.

-If someone can’t get rid of those heavy metals, it can make a big difference to check out whether Mold Toxins are causing problems.
+If someone can’t get rid of those heavy metals, it can make a big difference to check out whether mold toxins are causing problems.

-Other Symptoms Linked to Mold Toxicity:
+Other Symptoms Linked to Mold Toxicity

 • Brain fog